 After signing, you can next complete the work history authorization form.
 The completed form will be sent to Gray Law, Swing Education's partner who conducts work history reviews.

-Please note that during this process we will contact all former employers listed and reach out to your character references.
-Due to this, the review could take 2-3 weeks to complete and for your account to be updated.
+Please note that during this process, we will contact all former employers listed and contact your character references.
+Due to this, the review could take 2-3 weeks to complete and update your account.

 The work history review includes: